-Provisional Opportunity GPA 2.5 ACT Opportunity GPA- 2.5 ACT 19 Performance GPA 3.0 ACT 21 Honors GPA 3.5 ACT 25
+Provisional Opportunity GPA 2.5 ACT 17 Opportunity GPA- 2.5 ACT 19 Performance GPA 3.0 ACT 21 Honors GPA 3.5 ACT 25

-17

 Required \$840 per \$840 per \$1260 per \$1680 per

 Classes semester semester semester semester

 Math 3 4 4 4

 English 4 4 4 4

 Science 3 4 4 4

-Social 3 3 3 3
+Social Studies 3 3 3 3

-Studies

-Foreign 0 0 2 2

-Language
+FPA or CTE or FL 2 4 4 4

-If you have any questions about the Hathaway Scholarship (http://edu.wyoming.gov/beyond-the-classroom/college-career/scholarships/hathaway/requirements), or the requirements of the Success Curriculum' please contact Mr. Toomer or Mrs. Nate.
+If you have any questions about the Hathaway Scholarship go to: https://hathawayscholarship.org/hathaway-scholarship/eligibility-requirements or the requirements of the Success Curriculum please contact Mr. Dietz or Mrs. Nate.

 Performance Requirements: In addition to earning Carnegie Credits as described above, a student must show evidence of proficient performance, at a minimum, on Wyoming's uniform student Content and Performance Standards for the common core of knowledge and skills.
 Evidence of proficient performance is gained through performance on course work, course-based assessments, and common assessments adopted under the district's Body of Evidence system.
 Within a single core class, the district uses a compensatory approach for determining the level of student performance against the standards.
 With this approach daily work within a class will account for 60% of the evidence with the remaining 40% of the evidence coming from a student's performance on course-based and district-adopted common assessments.
-PAWS scores and/or scores on other district-approved assessments may be used to determine proficiency on borderline cases or as evidence in an appeals process.
+WY-TOPP scores and/or scores on other district-approved assessments may be used to determine proficiency on borderline cases or as evidence in an appeals process.